Catalyst Branding

-7 Lessons For Marketers From The 2016 Campaign
+7 Lessons For Marketers From The Latest Campaigns

 March 30, 2016

-While for many the 2016 presidential campaign has been painful to watch, there’s key learning – both good and bad – for marketers to apply in crafting and executing our marketing plans.
+While for many the last three presidential campaigns have been painful to watch, there’s key learning – both good and bad – for marketers to apply in crafting and executing our marketing plans.

 If you want to establish a powerful and unassailable position, connect with core needs.

-The reason why Donald Trump and Bernie Sanders have drawn disproportionately large crowds to their events is that they’ve both tapped into the politically disenfranchised in a powerful way.
-While going about it with differing messages, these two polarizing candidates have drawn important support by connecting with these target’s core concerns.
-In the process, they’ve fostered strong convictions that defy logic.
+The reason why Donald Trump and Bernie Sanders drew disproportionately large crowds to their events is that they both tapped into the politically disenfranchised in a powerful way.
+While going about it with differing messages, these two polarizing candidates drew important support by connecting with these target’s core concerns.
+In the process, they fostered strong convictions that defy logic.

 While it’s important to have a strategy, success often depends on tactical opportunism.

-The successful candidates in this race are masters at counterpunching.
+The successful candidates are masters at counterpunching.
 They rule the news cycle by taking advantage of events as they unfold.
 They thrive by listening carefully and responding quickly to capitalize on opportunities as they arise.

 Differentiation and neutralization are equally important.